Jelly-RDF/cli/README.md

 ## RDF-star/RDF 1.2 compatibility

 `jelly-cli` is based on [Apache Jena](https://jena.apache.org/) 5.3.0, which is the last version of Jena that supports RDF-star.
 Later versions removed RDF-star support in favor of draft support for RDF 1.2, which is not directly compatible with RDF-star.
 Because RDF 1.2 is not yet a W3C Recommendation, we stick to RDF-star for now and will update to RDF 1.2 once it is finalized.

+## Contributing

+We welcome contributions!
+Feel free to [open an issue](https://github.com/Jelly-RDF/cli/issues/new), suggest new features, or submit pull requests.

+💬 [**Chat with us on Discord**](https://discord.gg/A8sN5XwVa5) to ask questions or discuss ideas.

+⭐ **Consider starring this repository** – this really helps the project!

 ## Developer notes